RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 SCOREFUNCTIONS
 --------------

 The SCOREFXNS section defines scorefunctions that will be used in Filters and Movers.
-This can be used to define any of the scores defined in the rosetta\_database
+This can be used to define any of the scores defined in the path/to/rosetta/main/database

 ```
 <"scorefxn_name" weights=("empty" &string) patch=(&string)>